AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/android/core-functionality/contacts.md

 }
 ```

-## Advanced usage
+## Customize the contact list page

+You can customize the contact page title bar, header, and items.

 ### Customize settings through `EaseContactsListFragment.Builder`

-An `EaseContactsListFragment` Builder method is provided for making some custom settings.
+The `EaseContactsListFragment.Builder`  method is provided for configuring custom settings.
 The following settings are currently provided:

 ```kotlin
 EaseContactsListFragment.Builder()